jexxa-projects/Jexxa/README.md

 *   Bind driving adapters to your application core and expose its methods to remote clients.
 *   Integrated driving adapters: RMI over REST, JMX, and JMS.
 *   Integrated strategies for driven adapters: JDBC, in memory DB (IMDB), and JMS based messaging.
-*   Support unit-tests: Jexxa automatically provides stubs for application specific driven adapters when using integrated drivenadapter strategies.
+*   Support for unit-tests: Provide stubs for application specific driven adapters when using integrated strategies so that no mock framework is required.

 ## General information